-Calcific tendinitis is a self-limiting condition due to deposition of calcium hydroxyapatite within tendons, usually of the rotator cuff.
+Calcific tendinitis (or calcific tendonitis) is a self-limiting condition due to deposition of calcium hydroxyapatite within tendons, usually of the rotator cuff.
 It is a common presentation of the hydroxyapatite crystal deposition disease (HADD).

 Calcific tendinitis of the longus colli muscles is an inflammatory/granulomatous response to the deposition of calcium hydroxyapatite crystals in the tendons of the longus colli muscle.

 This condition typically occurs in adults in middle age (20-50 years of age) with a slight pred...

 Calcified intra-articular lesions have a relatively limited differential, including:

 Calcinosis circumscripta is a condition involving calcium deposition in the subcutaneous tissues, muscles and fascia.
 It is considered a localised form of calcinosis cutis universalis most often seen in the hands and feet.

 Patients present with firm white dermal papules, ...